Sayo-nika/quickstart-oss/README.md

   - Replace the value of `replacer` with your template value that you set in `options.rpy`.

 After that, you will also might need to write the `quickstart-oss/sample_mod` and `quickstart-oss/` paths into your own project paths.
-See how the folks in [The Angel Returns Mod](https://github.com/TheAngelReturns/the-angel-returns/tree/nightly) did it.
+See how the folks in [The Angel Returns Mod](https://github.com/TheAngelReturns/the-angel-returns/blob/nightly/.travis.yml) configured this template to work.

 ## Copyright